Eislyn2911/I-am-not-a-robot/README.md

 >Invite Link: https://discord.com/api/oauth2/authorize?client_id=978649404816916521&permissions=8&scope=bot

--  I’m not a robot is a multipurpose Discord Bot written fully in Java and with the use of several APIs.
+-  I’m not a robot is a multipurpose Discord Bot written fully in Java with the use of several APIs.

 -  The Objective of this Discord Bot is to bring the people around the world together.